aws-samples/smb-starter-kits/Windows-Migration-Starter-Kit/DEPLOYMENT_GUIDE.md

 server as a file server, you could use the server for any role you needed if necessary.

-[]{#sharedresp .anchor}Please refer to the AWS Shared responsibility model to learn more about the security of the resources deployed with this Starter Kit.
-While AWS is responsible for the security ***OF*** the cloud (security of the physical datacenters, physical network, physical storage, and hypervisors), the Partner and Customer are responsible for the security ***IN*** the cloud.
+Please refer to the AWS Shared responsibilit model to learn more about the security of the resources deployed with this Starter Kit.
+While AWS is responsible for the security ***OF*** the cloud (security of the physical datacenters, physical network, physical storage, and hypervisors), the Partner and Customer are responsible forthe security ***IN*** the cloud.
 Basic Principles of Security in the cloud are (but not limited to):

 -   Amazon EC2 Instance Operating Systems should be updated as updates